seanbud/Oreforged/README.md

 ```

 ### 2. **Direct DOM Updates**
-Use `fast-` components that update the DOM directly when Facets change, avoiding React's reconciliation.
+Use `fast-` components that update the DOM directly when Facets change.

 ```tsx
 const tickStyle = useFacetMap(tick => ({